 5. You Don’t Need to Spend Time Establishing Brand Trust

-This is a benefit as well as a downside – because channel sales involve selling through agents/retailers/channel partners, etc. that have their own network of consumers that trust them, your newly-established brand as a small business doesn’t create a barrier to purchase.
+This is a benefit as well as a downside – because channel sales involve selling through agents/retailers/channel partners, etc. that have their own network of consumers that trust them, your newly-established brand as a growing business doesn’t create a barrier to purchase.

 You don’t have to take the extra effort and time to sell prospective customers to your brand.
 The downside, however, is that your brand voice and identity can get diluted and lost because you’re selling through a channel that usually represents many other brands & products like yours.